LTS-FFXIV/AutoBenny/README.md

 For support or to report any issues with the AutoBenny plugin, please open an issue on the plugin's GitHub repository.

 # License
-AutoBenny is released under the MIT License.
+AutoBenny is released under no license because im lazy